Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina identified the location of this concert (Hotel Somerset) but was not able to identify a program.
-However, Apetian indicates that for this concert and for the concert in New York on January 3 the program comprised, 'with the exception of the Sonata 1 in d-moll, op.
-28, basically the same pieces as in the [solo recitals], but with the addition of two romances by Rachmaninoff, in particular Spring Waters from op.
+Notes: Satina identified the location of this concert but was unable to identify a program.
+Apetian indicated that for this concert and for the concert in New York on January 3 the program comprised his usual solo works from concerts of the time, excepting the D minor Sonata, 'but with the addition of two romances by Rachmaninoff, in particular Spring Waters from op.
 14.'
-This would appear to be correct, as Satina included a similar program - albeit not naming a specific song, and with greater specificity for the solo piano works - for the concert in New York on January 9.
-The program and the names of the other participants are taken from the review in the Boston Herald, although it is not known who accompanied the singer and violinist.
+However, this appears to be incorrect, as the attached review does not include songs by Rachmaninoff.
+According to the attached press clipping, Rider-Kelsey and Grimson were both accompanied in their repertoire by Jessie Davis.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.
 Review: Boston Journal 1910.01.11 p.
 14.

 January 16 1910